 “You are braver than you believe, and stronger than you seem, and smarter than you think.”

-You might feel exhausted because you don’t feel good enough to do your job.
-But many people feel that way at some point.
+You might feel exhausted because you don’t feel talented enough to do your job.
+But many people think that way at some point.
 When you feel your self-esteem dwindling, remind yourself of how amazing you are.
 You’ve secured a job because someone saw value in what you do.
 Chances are you’re pretty good at it too!